blackwarriorxtn/CTF_Writeups/sarCTF/misc/deepdive/readme.md

 done

 ```
+the script is very simple , it just looks for the file type and if there is a match it will do the work !
-thats it Running the script will print out the flag !
+thats it running the script will simply print out the flag